Nicki Minaj: 2022–present: Pink Friday 2

 "Red Ruby da Sleeze" was released as the album's second single in March 2023, followed by the third single "Last Time I Saw You" in September 2023.
 "Everybody" and "FTCU" became subsequent singles in January 2024; "Red Ruby da Sleeze" and "FTCU" reached the top 15 on the Hot 100.
 On January 26, 2024, Megan Thee Stallion released the song "Hiss", which was believed to include jabs at Minaj and her husband.
 Soon after, Minaj did an Instagram live where she previewed a rap she made on the live, titled "Big Foot", which was released on January 28.
 The song broke first-day records for the highest solo female rap debut in Apple Music history, and the biggest solo female rap debut on Spotify and YouTube in 2024.
 It debuted at number 23 on the Billboard Hot 100.
 The song also extended Minaj's record as the female rapper with the most, and woman with the second-most, top-tens (46) on the Hot R&B/Hip-Hop Songs chart, behind Aretha Franklin (52).

 In support of Pink Friday 2, Minaj embarked on its namesake world tour, her most extensive tour yet, from March to October 2024.
 The tour included her headlining slots at ten festivals.
-It became the highest-grossing tour by a female rapper in history and the fourth-highest-grossing tour by a rapper or hip hop artist, with over $108 million in revenue, based on the first 70 shows.
-It was nominated for Hip-Hop Tour of the Year at the upcoming 2025 Pollstar Awards.
+It concluded as the highest-grossing tour by a female rapper in history and the fourth-highest-grossing tour by a rapper or hip hop artist at the time, with over $108 million in revenue, based on the first 70 shows.
+In December 2025, RapTV ranked it as the sixth-highest-grossing tour of all time by a rap or hip–hop artist.
+It was nominated for Hip-Hop Tour of the Year at the 2025 Pollstar Awards.
 Minaj was nominated for Best Rap Song and Best Song Written for Visual Media, along with Ice Spice, for "Barbie World" at the 66th Annual Grammy Awards.
 She led the nominations among women for the BET Awards 2024, with six, and won Best Female Hip Hop Artist—her seventh win in the category, and first since 2016.
 At the 2024 BET Hip Hop Awards, Pink Friday 2 became the first album by a solo woman to win Album of the Year.
 Minaj was set to release a deluxe version of the album, titled Gag City Reloaded, but announced in September 2024 that she had scrapped it in favor of making her sixth studio album.